Window Rock, Arizona: Transportation

 Window Rock is served by a local regional airport : Window Rock Airport.
 Window Rock Airport is a public use airport located one nautical mile south of the central business district of Window Rock, in Apache County.
 It is owned by the Navajo Nation.

 Local transportation is provided by the Navajo Transit System which operates from Window Rock.
 It provides several routes that serve the community, the Navajo Nation, the Hopi Nation, and San Juan Southern Paiute Tribe.

 Business

 Window Rock is served by two regional shopping centers: Diné Bashas' and Lowe's Market.
 The Navajo Nation Shopping Center Enterprise also serves the area.
+This includes local business, such as Navajo Arts And Crafts Enterprise, Caffeinated Ape, Dee Barber Shop, Shima Grill & Catering, Ch'ihootso Indian Market Place, Arizonian's Bookstore, Window Rock Coffee Company, Navajo United Way, IndigeHub, Navajo Technology Services, LLC, the DVD Collection, National Flowers, and New Mexico Chile Fair.

 Culture

 Numerous events are hosted throughout the year in the greater Window Rock area, which includes Fort Defiance and St. Michaels, such as: